Final Fantasy Legend III (Game Boy)

 Final Fantasy Legend III is a well made game for its time period, and a good conclussion to a great, yet unknown, trilogy.
 While it isn't as glamorous as modern day RPG's, I do reccomend it to any fan of the genre and the past history of Final Fantasy games.
 The minor innovations, and the simple gameplay is something that is enjoyable, but not too annoying (as long as you keep leveled up)

-If you enjoyed this Final Fantasy Legend III review, you're encouraged to leave feedback and talk about it with members of the site's community.
-You don't even need an HonestGamers account to get involved in the discussion.
-Please remember to keep your comments respectful and on-topic or they may be deleted by a moderator.
-Thank you for your understanding!
+If you enjoyed this Final Fantasy Legend III review, you're encouraged to discuss it with the author and with other members of the site's community.
+If you don't already have an HonestGamers account, you can sign up for one in a snap.
+Thank you for reading!